A FISH CALLED WANDA: HYDROTHERAPY CLASS

 The pool is a great place to perform exercises particularly if you are struggling with joint pain or painful movements.
 You might do simple walking or stepping exercises, or some resistance work with your arms and legs as they gradually get used to movement following surgery or injury.

-You will need to be assessed individually by the exercise physiologist or physiotherapist before starting in the small group class.
-This ensures that you are competent in the water and that you can participate safely in the class.
-There are a maximum of 4 people in the group.
-The class is held at the Gould Adams Pool and Kingston and the cost of pool entry is not included in the price for this class.
+You will need to be assessed individually by the exercise physiologist or physiotherapist before starting hydrotherapy.
+This ensures that you are competent in the water and that you can participate safely.
+Our hydrotherapy sessions are held at the Gould Adams Pool and Kingston and the cost of pool entry is not included in the price.